 Last Saturday was the clincher.
 The walk up the hill on Grey Fox 6 and down it on 7 took a lot out of me and the legs were cramping by the time I got to my drive on 7 which was my final hole of the round.
 The underwhelming third shot and missed putt were definitely body related.

 The walk back to my car was not good.
 I had to stop and sit multiple times and wanted to call the TD to get someone to pick me up but I knew it would not be fair to do so until I was assured that my event was over.
-Then I got the result, the leader double bogeyed and it became a four way <Mora> PLAYOFF </Mora>.
+Then I got the result, the leader double bogeyed and it became a four way <Mora> PLAYOFFS </Mora>.
 Eventually, I waddle back to the parking lot and needed someone to pick up the coin I flipped to decide who goes first.
-My playoff drive was weak and after a bad kick off a tree, was closer to my car than the fairway.
+My playoff drive on 18 was weak and after a bad kick off a tree, the disc was closer to the parking lot than the fairway.

 No comments: